-NOTE: Two folding chairs are provided for additional seating when needed and are stored in the rear wardrobe or under the bed, depending on model.
+NOTE: Two folding chairs are provided for additional seating when needed and are stored in the rear wardrobe, under the bed or exterior compartment, depending on model.

-5. Reverse steps to store dinette table extension.
+• Reverse steps to store dinette table extension.

 NOTE: Be sure to store dinette back into standard position before converting dinette into additional bed space.